textmagic/textmagic-rest-go-v2/docs/TextMagicApi.md

 > DeleteInboundMessagesBulk(ctx, deleteInboundMessagesBulkInputObject)
 Delete inbound messages (bulk)

-<a class=\"try-sandbox-link\" href=\"http://sandbox.textmagictesting.com/#/Messages%3A%20Receive%0A/deleteInboundMessagesBulk\" target=\"_blank\">Try in sandbox</a><br>> Note: deleted inbound messages will disappear from TextMagic Online, chats, and any other place they are referenced.
+> Note: deleted inbound messages will disappear from TextMagic Online, chats, and any other place they are referenced.
 So, be careful!

 ### Required Parameters